Travelling Around the Island

-Although there are bins for public recycling at the Achnacroish ferry terminal, there are no facilities for the disposal of other rubbish.
+There is a bottle bank at the Achnacroish ferry terminal, but there are no other facilities for the disposal of rubbish.
 Please be prepared to take all your rubbish away with you and dispose of it on the mainland.

 There is no fuel station on Lismore so make sure you have enough for your visit.